missionpinball/mpf-docs/running/index.rst

 How to start MPF and run your game
 ==================================

-.. note:: This page is a reference for how to start MPF and all the various command-line options.
-If you're brand-new to MPF and running it for the first time, we recommend that you follow our :doc:`step-by-step getting started tutorial </tutorial/index>`.
-The first few steps will walk you through downloading and installing MPF and getting our sample *Demo Man* machine up and running.)

 MPF is a console-based application which you run from the command line.
 There are actually two separate processes that you need to run for MPF: The *MPF game engine* and the